abynim/sketch-selective-upload/README.md

 # Selective Upload
-Exclude certain Artboards when uploading your document to Sketch Cloud
+Exclude Artboards and Pages when uploading your Document to Sketch Cloud.

 ---